sferik/x-ruby/README.md

 ## History and Philosophy

 This library is a rewrite of the [Twitter Ruby library](https://github.com/sferik/twitter).
-Over 16 years of development, that library ballooned to over 3,000 lines of code (plus 7,500 lines of tests).
-At the time of writing, this library is about 300 lines of code (plus 200 test lines) and I’d like to keep it that way.
-That doesn’t mean new features won’t be added over time, but the benefits of more code must be weighted against the benefits of less:
+Over 16 years of development, that library ballooned to over 3,000 lines of code (plus 7,500 lines of tests), not counting dependencies.
+This library is about 500 lines of code (plus 1000 test lines) and has no runtime dependencies.
+That doesn’t mean new features won’t be added over time, but the benefits of more code must be weighed against the benefits of less:

 * Less code is easier to maintain.
 * Less code means fewer bugs.